|Making Seniors' Lives Easier, Healthier, and Fuller

 How Santa Barbara Village Works

-A single call or email to the Santa Barbara Village office connects members to volunteer helpers, vetted services, and other resources to help them successfully "age in place" throughout their sixties, seventies, eighties, and beyond.
+A single call or email to the Santa Barbara Village office connects members to social, wellness, and educational opportunities, and to volunteer helpers, vetted services, and other resources to help them successfully "age in place" throughout their sixties, seventies, eighties, and beyond.

-Additionally, we organize frequent social gatherings and outings where our members have ample opportunities to come together, enjoy each other's company, and build a sense of community.
+And, we organize social gatherings and outings where our members can come together, enjoy each other's company, and build community.